TomaszLukawskiSam/TAU/README.md

 # TAU

 The TAU library contains components which allows you to create Web Application UI.
 Each components represents UI element, such as a button or slider, which gives you interaction and manipulation features.
+This is a repository for internal development.

+The offical release of TAU is going on in the https://github.com/Samsung/TAU.

 ## Getting Started